 A Preliminary Drainage Report dated October 12, 2018 was provided and approved as part the original approval.
+A new Drainage Report dated January 18, 2021 has been provided as part of this submittal.

 (4) The street system in and adjacent to the tentative subdivision plan conforms to the Salem Transportation System Plan.